Back pain can be crippling. Every night, we have to face it – and it can ruin that next stretch of time before we return to the sheets once more…

 Sleep is a surrender to the unconscious.
 We aren’t aware of what we’re doing when our head hits the pillow.
 Some of us curl up; others spread out straight.
 We can wake in a sprawled position with a head under one arm, or face-down.
 Or instead, the morning sun can reveal that we’ve slept awkwardly on a sensitive spot.
 As much as we try to stick to our original position, bedtime can leave us helpless.
 We’re at the mercy of tossing, turning and overstrained musculature.

 Back support is therefore crucial.
 The best mattress for a bad back takes your own situation and habits into account.
 Structures are modified.
 Materials can change, accommodating the way in which you sleep.
 Pain points are cared for.
 A tailor-made mattress is one of the best ways to reduce any long-term or sudden, unexplained issues with lower back discomfort.
 Almost any of the causes of back pain we discussed can be tackled, in part, with a good choice – whereas a poor mattress could be the reason you’re feeling worse off from the get-go.
+Remember though, what feels comfortable and supportive for your back, may not work the same for your bed partner.

 So how does mattress design – when used in the right, specific combination – mediate the issues we’re dealing with?